-Organise women from the Van Gujjar and Taungya community and develop Livelihood activities based on the indigenous skills of the community
+Organise women from the rural, tribal and OTFD communities and develop Livelihood activities based on the indigenous skills of the community

 Location: Saharanpur (Uttar Pradesh), DehraDun, Haridwar (Uttarakhand) – Shivalik Range of Himalayas

-Van Gujjars and Taungyas have lived for decades as per the community in the forests of the Siwalik and the Himalayan ranges in Uttarakhand, Uttar Pradesh and Himachal Pradesh.
+Women from rural, tribals and OTFD communities (Van Gujjars and Taungyas) have lived for decades in the forests of the Siwalik and the Himalayan ranges in Uttarakhand, Uttar Pradesh and Himachal Pradesh.
 Over the last few decades, Van Gujjars like many other transhumance (pastoralist) communities have had to deal with rapid changes – political, economic and social; the prolonged systemic inequities and injustices have deprived these communities of their fundamental human rights.

 The women from the community have had a history of minimalistic participation in the livelihood engagements of the household.
 This has had an impact on the – 1. relative status of adult literacy (ability to write one’s name etc); 2. awareness about health; 3. opportunities to generate incomes by use of traditional skills – among men and women from the community.

 Form groups of women and introduce practices to use the traditional skills to acquire economic empowerment as group.
 We intend to use this in order to introduce interventions in the areas of health of women and children in particular.